1990 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1990 Dime Value By Variety

-The 1990 Roosevelt dime was produced at three different U.S. Mint facilities, resulting in distinct varieties that appeal to collectors with varying interests.
+The 1990 Roosevelt dime was produced at three different U.S. Mint facilities, resulting in distinct varieties that appeal to collectors with varying interests and budgets.
 If you know the grade of your coin, you can find the exact price below in the Value Guides section.

 1990 Dime Value Chart